-Next, the County argues that the arbitrator's analysis in awarding a salary guide is flawed and not supported by substantial credible evidence in the record as a whole because although almost all other sheriffs' officer units have salary guides, Hunterdon County eliminated them years ago and to reintroduce them will upset labor relations in the County; the arbitrator failed to set forth a rational basis for selecting the salaries inserted at each point of the guide; the arbitrator incorrectly shifted the burden of proof in changing the salary structure to the County; the record does not support and the County does not agree that turnover is an issue that needed to be addressed; and the record does not indicate that training costs are an issue for the County.
+Next, the County argues that the arbitrator's analysis in awarding a salary guide is flawed and not supported by substantial credible evidence in the record as a whole because although almost all other Correction officer units have salary guides, Hunterdon County eliminated them years ago and to reintroduce them will upset labor relations in the County; the arbitrator failed to set forth a rational basis for selecting the salaries inserted at each point of the guide; the arbitrator incorrectly shifted the burden of proof in changing the salary structure to the County; the record does not support and the County does not agree that turnover is an issue that needed to be addressed; and the record does not indicate that training costs are an issue for the County.

-The FOP responds that the arbitrator found that the interest and welfare of the public favors the award of a salary guide because the public interest is best served when a public employer has a low turnover rate creating a stable workforce particularly in a Courthouse facility in order to maintain high standards of safety and supervision.
+each factor with respect to his award of the salary guide and found that the interest and welfare of the public favors the award of a salary guide because the public interest is best served when a public employer has a low turnover rate creating a stable workforce particularly in a jail facility in order to maintain high standards of safety and supervision; the cost of the salary guide was less than the County's proposal; and the arbitrator explained his basis for selecting the salaries inserted at each step of the guide.